susam-projects/json-editor/README.md

 npm run dev
 ```

-The server would be accessible on:
+The server will be accessible on:
 ```
 http://localhost:5173
 ```